leeper/designcourse/index.md

 Notes:

  - Sessions 1-10 meet during Michaelmas Term and Sessions 11-20 meet during Lent Term.
  - There will be no lecture or class during Lent Term reading week (Feb.
-15–19).
+15–19), but there will be an assignment (see below).

 ## Problem Sets ##

+There are eight problem sets for the course (four in each term).

 | *Assignment* | *Due Date* |
 | ---------- | -------- |